abhisheku1/abhisheku1/README.md

 -------------------------
 💻 I am a self taught Programmer & Web Developer
-📚 I have a Bachelors in Computer Science from Chandigarh University India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I have a Bachelors in Computer Science from Chandigarh University India 📝 I have a strong interest in DevOPs and Cloud Application Development 🔭 Working on Web APIs and Authentication
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript,C#,Java
-🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
+🚩 Interested in Full Stack Web Application development 💖 In a complicated relationship with Neural Networks
 🎵 Love metal and soft music
 ```